 Version name or date of a specific database is often requested for traceability purposes and to allow reproducibility of results obtained from the use of a given database (number of entries, protein or gene names, descriptions, sequences, PTMs, etc. vary from one version to another).

 It should be possible to store more than one sequence database in a single flat file.
-As identifiers might be identical in two or more “merged” databases, a mechanism should be defined to avoid this.
+As identifiers might be identical in two or more “merged” databases, a mechanism (using unique database prefixes) should be defined to avoid this.

 Notational Conventions